nBhargavic/nBhargavic/README.md

 - 👋 Hi, I’m @nBhargavic
 - 👀 I’m interested in learning and switching to new technologies
 - 🌱 I’m currently learning QA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new opportunities that can be more interesting and helpful to my entire carrier
-- 📫 How to reach me ...
+- 📫 How to reach me bhargavichoudhary.a@gmail.com

 <!---
 nBhargavic/nBhargavic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.